Lauder Schools of Prague

-The school cooperates with the Faculty of Philosophy at Charles University of Prague – providing opportunities for university students to shadow teachers and participates in project-based learning.
+The school cooperates with the Faculty of Philosophy at Charles University of Prague – providing opportunities for university students to shadow teachers and participate in project-based learning.

-Few times per school year, parents, teachers, students or some famous person came to school and read to other students their favourite book from childhood.
-The aim is mainly development of reading literacy.
+Few times a year, parents, teachers, students or a local celebrity comes to school to read their favourite book from childhood to the students.
+The aim is to develop reading literacy and build excitement around reading.

-The school has hosted an academic conference for its own students, for students from other schools in Prague and beyond, and for members of the general public.
+The school has hosted an academic conference for its students, students from other schools in Prague and beyond and for members of the general public.
 Participants choose from a wide variety of lectures in the fields of both science and humanities.
-In the year 2015 between the speakers were also: Gary Koren - Ambassador at Ministry of Foreign Affairs of Israel in Prague, Andrew Schapiro – U.S. Ambassador to the Czech Republic, Leo Pavlat – director of Jewish Museum of Prague, Tomas Pojar – former Czech Republic Ambassador to Israel, Jan Pirk – heart surgeon and others
+In the year 2015 speakers included: Gary Koren - Ambassador at Ministry of Foreign Affairs of Israel in Prague, Andrew Schapiro – U.S. Ambassador to the Czech Republic, Leo Pavlat – director of the Jewish Museum of Prague, Tomas Pojar – former Czech Republic Ambassador to Israel, Jan Pirk – a heart surgeon.